solenya-group/solenya/README.md

 this.router.root.navigate ('tabSample/banana')
 ```

-## Browser History
+## Initialisation and Browser History

-Navigation will trigger a change to the browser's history.
-Reciprocally, we want a change to the browser's history to trigger a call to the `navigate` method of the root component's router.
-We set this up by calling `followHistory` on the root router.
-This enables the back button to trigger a navigation.
+Your first navigation typically occurs in the `attached` method of your root component.
+For example:

 ```
 export class Samples extends Component implements IRouted {
-    attached()
-    {
+    attached() {
         ...

-        this.router.navigate (location.pathname != "/" ?
-            location.pathname :
-            key (() => this.counter))

-        this.router.followHistory()
+        this.router.navigate (location.pathname)
     }
     ...
 }
 ```
-In this case, if the path is `/` we map it to the `counter` component.
+The initial call to `navigate` on your root router is special in terms of navigation events:

+* History tracking begins
+  * This means from then on, actions such as the back and forward button on the browser will trigger navigation events.
-The router internally uses the `history` api to respond to browser navigation events.
+  * (The router internally uses the `history` api to update the browser history and to respond to browser navigation events.)
+* Navigation callbacks always run
+  * The `beforeNavigate` and `navigated` callbacks on your component, if present, will be called even if the current url is identical to the url navigated to.
+  * This is because before the initial navigation, it shouldn't be assumed that the application state reflects the current url.

 ## Intercepting Navigation